abdoo8080/tutorials/Virtual Machine set-up/Tutorial.md

 * The rest is straight forward.

 ## That is it.
 We're done!
-We just installed Oracle VirtualBox and Ubuntu 18.04.2 to run a fully functiong Linux Virtual Machine.
+We just installed Oracle VirtualBox and Ubuntu 18.04.2 to run a fully functioning Linux Virtual Machine.